-RSU awards entitle the recipient to receive one share of our stock for each RSU at the end of a specified vesting period.
-Non-performance based RSUs generally vest equally over a service period generally ranging from one to five years from the date of grant.
-Performance-based RSUs eligible for vesting will be determined by the Compensation Committee or its delegee by comparing the Company's TSR, defined as the percentage change in share value plus dividends paid on a share of common stock including any gain/(loss) from reinvestment, during the period from December 31, 2018 through December 31, 2021 (the "Performance Period"), to the TSR of our peer group as discussed above in "-Benchmarking" (the "Peer Group TSR").
-The performance-based RSUs granted in 2019 will cliff vest on January 1, 2022, three years from the grant date.
-The market condition is determined at the end of the calendar year in which the performance-based RSUs are granted.
+PSUs: PSU awards entitle the recipient to receive one share of our stock for each PSU at the end of a specified vesting period.
+PSUs eligible for vesting will be determined by the Compensation Committee or its delegee by comparing the Company's TSR, defined as the percentage change in share value plus dividends paid on a share of common stock including any gain/(loss) from reinvestment, during the period from December 31, 2019 through December 31, 2022 (the "Performance Period"), to the TSR of our peer group as discussed above in "-Benchmarking" (the "Peer Group TSR").
+The PSUs granted in 2020 will cliff vest on January 1, 2023, three years from the grant date.
+The final bank performance and resulting PSU payout level is determined at the end of the performance period.

-We use a Monte Carlo simulation to estimate the fair value of performance-based RSUs based on our TSR relative to the Index on the last day of 2019 (calculated as described below), which fair value then determines the number of shares of our common stock subject to the RSUs.
-The payout for 2019 awards was calculated as a function of the target equity incentive percentage (calculated as percentage of salary) multiplied by the linear interpolation of values between 50% to 150% funding levels divided by the fair value of the performance-based RSUs (calculated as described above).
-The number of performance-based RSUs granted in 2019 eligible for vesting was determined as detailed below:
+We use a Monte Carlo simulation to estimate the fair value of PSUs based on our TSR relative to the Peer Group on the last day of 2020 (calculated as described below), which fair value then determines the number of shares of our common stock subject to the PSUs.
+The payout for 2020 awards was calculated as a function of the target equity incentive percentage (calculated as percentage of salary) multiplied by the linear interpolation of values between 50% to 150% funding levels divided by the fair value of the PSUs (calculated as described above).
+The number of PSUs granted in 2020 eligible for vesting was determined as detailed below:

-- If TSR is less than 24.9% of the Peer Group TSR: 0% of RSUs are eligible for vesting. - If TSR is within 25% to 49.9% of the Peer Group TSR: 50% of RSUs are eligible for vesting. - If TSR is within 50% to 74.9% of the Peer Group TSR: 100% of RSUs are eligible for vesting. - If TSR is at or above 75% of the Peer Group TSR: 150% of RSUs are eligible for vesting.
+- If TSR is less than 24.9th percentile of the Peer Group TSR: 0% of PSUs are eligible for vesting. - If TSR is within 25th to 49.9th percentile of the Peer Group TSR: 50% of PSUs are eligible for vesting.
+If TSR is within 50th to 74.9th percentile of the Peer Group TSR: 100% of PSUs are eligible for vesting. - If TSR is at or above 75th percentile of the Peer Group TSR: 150% of PSUs are eligible for vesting,

-We calculate TSR as follows, with the beginning stock price equaling the closing stock price on the first day of the Performance Period, and the ending stock price equaling the closing stock price on the last day of the Performance Period:
+TSR is calculated as follows, with the beginning stock price equaling the 20 consecutive trading day volume-weighted average stock price ending on the first day of the Performance Period, and the ending stock price equaling the 20 consecutive trading day volume-weighted average stock price ending on the last day of the Performance Period: